 - Support group meetings

+There are as many types of sober living as there are types of people.
 Some sober living homes cater to a specific segment of the population.
 Some are designed for people who have small children, for example, while others are designed for busy executives.
 Some accept only women, while others accept only men.
-Some are designed to house people in the LGBT community, while others cater to people of a certain religious background.
-Still others are designed to appeal to members of a specific cultural, age or economic group.
+Some are designed to house people in the LGBTQ community, while others cater to people of a certain religious background.
+Still others are designed to appeal to members of a specific cultural, age, or economic group.

 On the surface, these amendments can seem a little silly.
-After all, people who are addicted have one major attribute in common: their addictions.
-Any other life factor might seem to pale in importance, when there’s such an important aspect of life that draws people like this together.
+After all, people who have been addicted have one major attribute in common: their addictions (and hopefully their desire to become sober).
+Any other life factor might seem to pale in importance, when there’s such an important aspect of life that draws people together.